TITLE 77: PUBLIC HEALTH

 d) Provision for Evaporation.
 Floor drain seals subject to evaporation shall be of the deep seal type, shall be fed by means of a priming device designed for that purpose, or shall be filled with vegetable oil.

 e) Floor Drains in Food Establishments.
-If floor drains are installed in coolers, freezers, refrigerated holding areas, dressing rooms or processing rooms in any food (meat, milk, vegetable, fruit) establishment, they shall meet the following requirements:
+Floor drains installed in coolers, freezers, refrigerated holding areas, dressing rooms or processing rooms shall meet the following requirements:

-1) Floor drains shall have a minimum inside diameter of 4 inches and be of metallic construction.
+1) Floor drains shall have a minimum inside diameter of 4 inches.

-2) Drainage lines from water closets and urinals shall not be connected with any other sanitary drainage lines having floor drains located in the above places within the building.
+2) Drainage lines from water closets and urinals shall not be connected with any other sanitary drainage lines having floor drains located in the food service establishments listed in subsection (e).

-3) Floor drains must be indirectly discharged to the drainage system, or a backwater valve that conforms with the requirements of Section 890.550(b), (c), (d) and (e) shall be installed.
+3) Floor drains shall be indirectly discharged to the drainage system, or a backwater valve that conforms with the requirements of Section 890.1320(o) shall be installed to isolate these floor drains from other sanitary discharges.

-4) Floor drains shall comply with the requirements of subsections (b), (c), and (d) of this Section.
+4) Floor drains shall comply with the requirements of subsections (b), (c) and (d).